 When we had our oldest, I had never heard of awake windows – I only knew of tired cues.
 I knew that overtiredness could be really rough, so I watched for tired cues ridiculously closely.

-So when I work with families, we really focus on awake windows, and tired cues take the back burner.
+So when we work with families, we really focus on awake windows, and tired cues take the back burner.
 That’s not to say we completely ignore tired cues altogether, however, if a baby starts showing sleepy signals 45 minutes before their age-appropriate awake window ends, we’re going to try to push them a bit.

 Because while they may be showing those tired cues, there’s a good chance they’re not tired enough.
 And when little ones aren’t tired enough, they could either struggle to fall asleep all the more, and/or have a really short nap due to a lack of sleep pressure.
 And we don’t want either of those to happen!
 So we start with their age-appropriate awake window and see how they do from there.